Tuesday, 1 October 2013

 Environmental protection: we promote understanding of climate change and environmental issues and empower people to live sustainably, conserve heritage plants, wildlife, habitats, ecosystems, water, soil and clean air.
 Educational activities advance appreciation that places and landscape heritage have special meaning to communities.
 The learning programmes and eco-philosophy and eco spirituality research supports the protection of the environment, flora, fauna, biodiversity and natural history and increased climate change awareness.

-Animal welfare: the chaplaincy promotes kindness & and thoughtful, mindful & compassionate attitudes, seeking to suppress cruelty to animals & wildlife and promoting the understanding that veganism and responsible and sustainable lifestyles can benefit animals, wildlife & habitats.
+Animal welfare: the chaplaincy promotes kindness and and thoughtful, mindful and compassionate attitudes, seeking to suppress cruelty to animals and wildlife and promoting the understanding that veganism and responsible and sustainable lifestyles can benefit animals, wildlife and habitats.

-Human rights and well-being: human rights and the advancement of health and well-being, with better understanding between persons of different races & religions, is central to our educational objectives.
+Human rights and well-being: human rights and the advancement of health and well-being, with better understanding between persons of different races and religions, is central to our educational objectives.
 We aim to build community capacity and nurture ethical communities, by the promotion of civic responsibilities and by increasing understanding of citizenship, promoting inclusion and good relations, challenging bullying and advancing equality and equity.
 We strive to teach good models of democracy and collective responsibility.
-We endeavour to foster skills which enable people to obtain their ethical aspirations and participate in making decisions that affect their communities, lives, development and access to basic requirements.
+We endeavour to foster skills which enable people to obtain their ethical aspirations and participate in making decisions that affect their communities, their lives and abilities to to develop and access to basic requirements.
 We promote skills that reduce harm, neglect, cruelty, exploitation and suffering and give opportunities for increased welfare, well-being, quality of life, happiness and enjoyment.
-We seek to nurture good, respectful and tolerant community relations so that people feel involved and equally valued and respected.
-We encourage access to cultural, natural heritage and arts experiences, including rural heritage & crafts, for the enjoyment of all.
-We network information on the proven beneficial effects on human well being of mindful activities, visiting nature and healthy eating.
+We seek to nurture good, respectful and tolerant community relations, so that people feel involved and equally valued and respected.
+We encourage access to cultural, natural heritage and arts experiences, including rural heritage and crafts, for the enjoyment of all.
+We network information on the proven beneficial effects on human well being, of mindful activities, visiting nature and healthy eating.

 Above: volunteers picture, the peace angel window, museum of Lincolnshire life.